Description

 For IOP events in Chicago, click here.

 This event is free and open to the public.
-Reception to follow the panel discussion.
+Brief reception to follow the panel discussion.

 Made possible by a gift from Suzy and Sadek Wahba.